-This post was written in partnership with Paperless Post.
+This post was written in partnership with Paperless Post in collaboration with Anagram Interactive.
 I was compensated with coins for my virtual cards but my thoughts and review are my own.

 To me, there is just something about a person taking the time to send a card – whether virtual or in person.
 The person took the time to pick out a card for me, write a nice note and send it.
 It brings me such joy to receive cards with a thoughtful message.
 I truly feel that sending a card is a lost art.
 In this world of social media a lot of people take to leaving a quick facebook message instead of sending a card or text.
 Taking that extra time really shows that you care.